gdt050579/AppCUI-rs/docs/chapter-2/keyboard.md

 This method has two parameters:
 1. the `key` parameter (that provides information about the code of the key that was pressed and its modifiers)
 2. the `character` (when this is the case).
-This is usually when you want insert text intro a control (for example in case of a [TextField](../chapter-3/stock-controls/textfield.md))
+This is usually when you want to insert text into a control (for example, in a [TextField](../chapter-3/stock-controls/textfield.md)).

 ## Key